imcbrearty/GENIE/Code/README.md

 (i).
 First, in "config.yaml" set your lat_range, lon_range, depth_range area's of interest (for depth, use meters, where negative is below sea level).
 It is helpful to choose a representative project_name that will be appended to some of the produced files.

 (ii).
-Choose "pre_load_stations: True", and create the station file (stations.txt : columns of latitude, longitude, depth (m, negative below sea level) prior to running any scripts.
+Choose "pre_load_stations: True", and create the station file (stations.txt : columns of station name, latitude, longitude, depth (m, negative below sea level) prior to running any scripts.

 (iii).
 Also set the 1D model in config.yaml and choose "vel_model_type: 1", or create the 3d velocity model file "3d_velocity_model.npz", which has three fields; "X", "Vp", "Vs", where X is np.array size (N_points x 3) of columns of lat, lon, depth (m, negative below sea level), and Vp and Vs a corresponding np.array size (N_points) of Vp and Vs (in m/s).
 If using 3d, then set ""vel_model_type: 2".